 Positive Emotions: Nurturing positive emotion is easier said than done in facing adversities.
 But positive emotions are when a player feels satisfied and excited, and all of these are connected to successful outcomes.

 Engagement: Engagement refers to the passion for concentration on the court.
 We will learn how to improve concentration on the court in the upcoming sections.

-Relationships: What fuels positive emotions are building relationships; as Christopher Peterson, the esteemed Professor of psychology and organization studies, puts it simply: “other people matter” [source].
+Relationships: What fuels positive emotions is building relationships; as Christopher Peterson, the esteemed Professor of psychology and organization studies, puts it simply: “Other people matter” [source].
 A player is expected to carry good sportsmanship on the court.
 Good sportsmanship refers to carrying a sense of fellowship.